storm-nhaab/nena-python-competence/lesson_01/README.md

 - VS Code is a great code editor and is used to view large code files and run large programs.
 You will typically use it to edit scripts.

+# Homework

+## Assignment: Create a github repository and share a jupyter notebook.

+You will need to create a Github repository using Github Desktop.
+In here you will create a jupyter notebook in which you are tasked to:

+1) Write 3 types of headers.
+2) Write a mathematical expression or equation (tip: use MS Words equation editor and convert the equation to LaTex and copy pase into your notebook).
+3) Write a bullet list.
+4) Include a hyper-link to a website.
+5) Include a picture, either from another webpage or from a local file.

+To practice markdown you will for homework also be going through the MarkDown tutorial which you can find in JupyterLab by going to:

+Help>Markdown Reference

+You will run this tutorial directly from within JupyterLab.